Jahin19026/Undergraduate_project/README.md

 * To find out the impact of commodities prices due to Russia-Ukraine war.
 * To explore the impact of commodities prices on government and non-government employees by univariate analysis.
 * To examine the association between rising commodities prices on government and non-government employees due to Russia-Ukraine war.
+* Analyzes the relationship between monthly income, job status, mental health factors, and monthly expenditure to identify key predictors of household spending patterns and provide insights into financial behavior

 ## 📁 Dataset